Project Accelerate

 Project Accelerate extends the Girls Inc. Experience through early adulthood.

-Project Accelerate addresses inequality in the workplace, particularly the absence of women of color in positions of influence and leadership, where pay inequity and gender disparities, including occupational segregation, remain far too prevalent.
+Project Accelerate is a proposed solution to serious issues in the workplace, particularly unequal pay and the absence of women and women of color in positions of leadership and influence.

-Project Accelerate is a direct response to girls asking for support from a trusted source, Girls Inc., as they faced transitions and situations that challenged even the best prepared.
-Starting with high school juniors, Project Accelerate provides holistic programming including mentorship, internship placements, access to educational resources, and learning opportunities for young women–primarily women of color from low income families.
+Project Accelerate was created as a direct response to girls asking for support from a trusted source, Girls Inc., as they faced transitions and situations that challenged even the best prepared.
+Starting with high school juniors, Project Accelerate provides holistic programming including mentorship, internship placements, access to educational resources, and learning opportunities for young women.
 This support equips participants with the skills to achieve long-term success and positive outcomes for themselves, their families, neighborhoods, organizations, and communities.

 Project Accelerate is currently being implemented at 26 Girls Inc. Affiliates within the Network.
 By 2025, Project Accelerate will scale to 30 Girls Inc. Affiliates and by 2030, the project will have directly served 5,400 young women, with approximately 1,000 having entered the workforce, and the remainder advancing toward college graduation.

-Girls Inc. launched Project Accelerate in 2021 after winning a $10M investment through the Equality Can’t Wait Challenge – hosted by Pivotal Ventures, MacKenzie Scott and Dan Jewett, and Charles and Lynn Schusterman Family Philanthropies – which called for bold ideas that would expand women’s power and influence in the U.S. by 2030.
+Girls Inc. launched Project Accelerate in 2021 after securing a $10M investment as a winner of the Equality Can’t Wait Challenge – hosted by Pivotal Ventures, MacKenzie Scott and Dan Jewett, and Charles and Lynn Schusterman Family Philanthropies – which called for bold ideas that would expand women’s power and influence in the U.S. by 2030.

 Hear from Girls Inc. of Central Alabama on their Project Accelerate program.